VietDucNg/Metashape-photogrammetry/README.md

 Sometimes your mesh has some tiny parts that are not connected to the main model.
 These can be removed by the *Connected component filter*.

 ![filter mesh](/images/11_filter_mesh.gif)

+#### 7.2.
+Decimate mesh
+Select Tools-> Mesh->Decimate mesh.
+Enter an appropriate value, for example, to halve the number of faces in the original mesh.

+#### 7.3.
+Smooth mesh
+Select Tools ->Mesh->Smooth mesh.
+The strength of smoothing depends on the complexity of canopy.
+Three values are recommended for low, medium, and high smoothing: 50, 100 and 200 respectively.

 ### 8. Orthomosaic
 Select *Build Orthomosaic* from the *Workflow* menu.
 To begin, you have to select the Projection parameter.